Advise customers on the fixing and care of tiles

 • 💡Practice calculating tile and adhesive quantities accurately; errors here can cost marks in practical scenarios.

-• 💡Use real-world examples in your answers.
-For instance, when discussing customer service, describe a specific scenario where you dealt with a difficult customer and how you resolved the issue.
-This shows practical understanding.
+• 💡Use real-world examples in your answers to demonstrate practical understanding.
+For instance, when explaining the selling process, describe a scenario where you helped a customer choose a product.

 Common Mistakes